 • 23% of Gen X consumers regularly shop both online and in-store.

-• Given the option, 44% of Generation X consumers would prefer to shop in-store instead of online.
+• Given the option, 51% of Gen X consumers prefer to shop in-store while 27% prefer to shop online.

 Baby Boomer Shopping Statistics